 - For new referrals: When a new client (and/or caregiver, if applicable) is scheduled for their first appointment and does not show up or call to reschedule (defined as a "No Show").
 The client shall be contacted within 1 business day by clinical staff.
 If the client has been identified as being at an elevated risk1, the client (or caregiver, if applicable) will be contacted by clinical staff on the same day as the missed appointment.
 Additionally, the referral source, if available, should be informed. - For current clients: When a client (and/or caregiver, if applicable) is scheduled for an appointment and does not show up or call to reschedule (defined as a "No Show").
 The client shall be contacted within 1 business day by clinical staff.
 If the client has been identified as being at an elevated risk1, the client (or caregiver, if applicable) will be contacted by clinical staff the same day as the missed appointment.
 For clients who are at an elevated risk1 and are unable to be reached on the same day, the program needs to document next steps, which may include consultation with a supervisor, contacting the client's emergency contact, or initiating a welfare check.
 Additionally, the policy shall outline how the program will continue to follow up with the client (or caregiver, if applicable) to re-engage them in services, and should include specific timeframes and specific types of contact (e.g., phone calls, letters).
-Staff should continue to monitor CCBH's Admissions report in an attempt to locate the client within the system of care (e.g., hospital, PERT or jail admissions).
+Staff should continue to monitor the client's whereabouts and admittance to different levels of care throughout the County(e.g., hospital, PERT or jail admissions).